rjdudley/CodeLabs-IoTDev/Module1-IntroWindows10IoTCore/README.md

 In this task, you'll connect to your device and update its name through the web interface.

 > **Note:** For the Build 2016 labs, the device name and WiFi setup was completed before you started this lab.
 Please follow the steps below to verify and update as necessary.
+Do not change the device password.

 1. Normally, you would launch the **Windows 10 IoT Core Dashboard**, go to **My devices** and click the **Open in Device Portal** icon of your device name. **For Build 2016 labs, please open the portal to view the device if you want, and verify that the PC can see it.
 Then open your browser, and looking at the display on the Pi, use the Ethernet IP address and port 8080 to access it directly.**